webhintio/hint/docs/about/FAQ.md

 `sonarwhal` is a linting tool for the web, with a strong focus on the developer experience: easy to configure, develop, and well documented.

-`sonarwhal` doesn't want to reinvent the wheel.
+`sonarwhal` doesn’t want to reinvent the wheel.
 For that reason it tries to integrate other tools and services that do a great job, and contribute back where appropriate.
 For example, we are using [aXe][axe] for accessibility, [SSL Server Test][ssllabs] for checking the certificate configuration, etc.

-## What is sonarwhal's goal?
+## What is sonarwhal’s goal?

 We have a few: